USE 'ETHICALMADEEASY10' FOR 10% OFF

-What makes Wama Underwear so great?
-All of their products, including women’s bralettes, men’s briefs and everything in between, are made from hemp fabric.
-Hemp is a magical fabric that’s naturally antibacterial, with anti-odour properties; it’s comfortable, breathable and gets softer with every wash; but most importantly, hemp is organic and incredibly sustainable.
-In fact, Wama’s hemp and organic cotton fabrics use only about 3% the water conventional cotton uses.
+All of the WAMA Underwear products, from the women’s bralettes to the men’s briefs, are made from a sustainable and organic hemp fabric that is free from pesticides, herbicides and other harmful chemicals.
+As a fabric, hemp is naturally antibacterial with anti-odour properties; is comfortable, breathable and gets softer with every wash; and is one of the world’s most sustainable materials.
+In fact, WAMA Underwear’s hemp and organic cotton fabrics use only about 3% the water conventional cotton uses.

-The creators of Wama knew the sustainable benefits of hemp, but after studying the textile more closely they realised its unique properties would make it the perfect material for underwear.
-Very few fabrics are antibacterial and those that are either include chemicals or they aren’t as durable as hemp.
-So now Wama’s mission is to pioneer the hemp underwear industry by making the best hemp undies in the world and constantly improving the fit, function and design.
-They have a rigorous and lengthy design process to ensure people fall in love with hemp on their first wear.
+Now, the team at WAMA Underwear is on a mission to pioneer the hemp industry by making the best organic hemp undies in the world, as well as to constantly improve their fit, function and design.
+They also have a rigorous and lengthy design process to ensure people fall in love with hemp on their first wear.

 Want to know where Wama Underwear sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.